AbsurdlySuspicious/sg-sprite/README.md

 on this engine (Steins;Gate Steam Edition, Steins;Gate 0, Chaos;Child, etc.), but actually it's tested on s;g0 resources only.
 Compatibility list below will be updated as soon as I'll test (and maybe fix) the parser for other titles.
-If you find out that it works with non-listed games correctly, feel free to submit PR or issue, or patches, if they're not.
+If you find out that it works with non-listed games correctly, feel free to submit PR or issue.
+Or patches, if they're not. ¯\_(ツ)_/¯

 You also can read format description [here](lay-format.md).
 It's based solely on reverse-engineering of s;g0 sprites and thus is rough and incomplete,